 - A. The Union's National President may file grievances as provided in this Section.
-For purposes of this Section only, the term "grievance" means: - 1. an institutional grievance as defined in subsection 2A of this Article; or - 2. a grievance concerning an issue of rights afforded to employees under this Agreement which otherwise would be recognized as separate grievances from two (2) or more Chapters over the same issue(s). - Such grievances must be in writing and filed with the Human Capital Officer within fifteen (15) workdays of the date the Union became aware, or should have become aware, of the issue grieved.
+For purposes of this Section only, the term "grievance" means: - 1. an institutional grievance as defined in subsection 2A of this Article; or - 2. a grievance concerning an issue of rights afforded to employees under this Agreement which otherwise would be recognized as separate grievances from two (2) or more Chapters over the same issue(s). - B. Such grievances must be in writing and filed with the Human Capital Officer within fifteen (15) workdays of the date the Union became aware, or should have become aware, of the issue grieved.
 Upon presentation of a proper and timely grievance under this Section, any grievance(s) on the same issue shall be held in abeyance.
 Attendance at meetings provided herein shall be limited to the parties' representatives. - C. Within twenty (20) workdays of the filing of the grievance, a meeting will be held between representatives of the parties.
-The meeting will be face-to-face unless the parties mutually agree to hold the meeting by telephone or other electronic means. - D. Within twenty (20) workdays of the meeting, the Employer will issue a written decision on the grievance.
-If no meeting is held, a response is due consistent with subsection 2G above. - E. Two (2) stewards may participate in the meeting with the Employer under subsection 4C, above, on official time. - If the parties schedule an arbitrator, the Employer may request a review/resolution meeting.
+The meeting will be held by telephone or other electronic means unless mutually agreed otherwise. - D. Within twenty (20) workdays of the meeting, the Employer will issue a written decision on the grievance.
+If no step meeting is held, the employer will issue its a response within thirty (30) workdays of submission of the grievance. - E. Two (2) stewards may participate in the meeting with the Employer under subsection 4C, above, on official time. - F. If the parties schedule an arbitration hearing, the Employer may request a review/resolution meeting.
 If requested, the national parties will meet within ten (10) workdays of the request to ensure that all of the violations alleged in the grievance have been adequately identified and to seek resolution of the matter prior to the arbitration hearing.
 This meeting will not delay the arbitration hearing unless mutually agreed by the parties.